 - Small housing developments with fewer than 50 units set aside no more than 36 percent of units for people with disabilities

 The above policies do not prevent a higher percentage of people with disabilities from choosing to reside in these types of developments, but an entire development may not limit its occupancy solely to people with disabilities.
-Transitional housing, which seeks to facilitate the transition of people and families who have been homeless into permanent housing, is exempt from this rule, so long as residence in the development is time-limited and there is a clear plan for transitioning residents into an integrated setting following their exit from transitional housing.
+Transitional housing, which facilitates the transition of people and families who have been homeless into permanent housing, is exempt from this rule, so long as residence in the development is time-limited and there is a clear plan for transitioning residents into an integrated setting following their exit from transitional housing.

-- A high degree of choice offered to tenants
+- A high degree of choice offered to tenants;

-- Functional separation of housing management and services staff
+- Functional separation of housing management and services staff;

-- Integration with the surrounding community
+- Integration with the surrounding community;

-- Full rights of tenancy under federal and state law
+- Full rights of tenancy under federal and state law;

-- Immediacy of access to housing
+- Immediacy of access to housing; and

 - Available services and supports